Northern traverse *CLOSED in 2020*

-The Northern Traverse (formerly the North Rim Traverse) is an unmarked and rugged backcountry hiking route.
+The Northern Traverse *CLOSED in 2020* (formerly the North Rim Traverse) is an unmarked and rugged backcountry hiking route.
 It is known to be a demanding hike, because of its terrain and the large tracks of tuckamore* that hikers need to navigate around and through.
 This is a route more suited for those hikers looking to experience challenging terrain and testing their route finding skills.
 Although shorter than the Long Range traverse, the Northern traverse is considered to be significantly more difficult.
 Unlike many portions of the Long Range Traverse, this route does not follow large valleys or have obvious natural landmarks to follow.
 Hikers should not underestimate the difficulty of this route.
 Do not expect an open landscape that is easy to navigate.
 GPS trackfiles and waypoints are strongly recommended for this route.
 Be sure you are proficient using a GPS.

 As with the Long Range traverse, the Northern traverse starts by climbing onto the Long Range plateau through the rugged gorge at the east end of Western Brook Pond.
 The route then returns to Snug Harbour and the western end of Western Brook Pond by a westerly route to the north of the pond.
 The route is 27 kilometres long and usually takes 3 nights to complete.
 The suggested route offers spectacular views of Western Brook Pond only at the eastern and western ends of the hike.
 The rest of the hike you are travelling the sub-arctic terrain of the Long Range Mountains.